NetDevNotes/Ways-To-Run-Python/README.md

 There are 2 commonly used virtual environment tools for Python and both do a similar thing:

 ### Virtualenv
-VirtualEnv is pure python and lets you switch between multiple versions of Python on one workstation.
+VirtualEnv is pure python and lets you switch between multiple versions of Python on a single workstation.

 ### PyEnv
-Pyenv is a bash extension and also lets you switch between multiple versions of Python on one workstation.
+Pyenv is a bash extension and also lets you switch between multiple versions of Python on a single workstation.
 Since Python version 3.4 pyenv has come with Pythons standard distribution.
-It used the venv module underneath.
+It uses the `venv` module underneath.

 # Final Tip